facebook/react-native-website/docs/typescript.md

 4. Rename a JavaScript file to be `*.tsx`

+> You should leave the `./index.js` entrypoint file as it is otherwise you may run into an issue when it comes to bundling a production build.

 5. Run `yarn tsc` to type-check your new TypeScript files.

 ## How TypeScript and React Native works